Piyush305793/ElderlyCareSystem/README.md

     app -> src -> main -> java/com/example/elderlycaresystem
     In this folder you can find all JAVA files which are used for back end design.

+<b>About Technology :</b>
+    To design the UI for this app XML is used and for backend purpose JAVA language is used.
+    In "Profile Section" user can save their personal information so for that purpose SQLite Database is used.

 <b>The apk file is uploaded named as "ElderlyCareSystem.apk" in main directory.
 You can download and install that apk.</b>

 <b>ScreenShots</b>